 Before embarking on the latest research, Ramon Velazquez, a neuroscientist at the Arizona State University Banner Neurodegenerative Disease Research Center, completed a study that tested mice going through a water maze.
 The mice who had been given long-term choline supplementation showed spatial memory improvements compared to mice who had not.

 Velazquez built upon that study to conduct his current research, which found that high amounts of choline in the diet over a lifelong period showed beneficial effects in two main ways.
-For one, choline reduced amyloid-beta plaque development in the mice brains.
+For one, choline reduced beta-amyloid plaque development in the mice brains.
 Abnormal levels of this protein are a signature feature of Alzheimer’s disease, so reducing them could be one way to fight the disease.

 Choline also showed an ability to reduce microglia, which are cells that clean out the brain’s harmful debris.
 Though normally-functioning microglia serve a favorable purpose as housekeeping cells to keep the brain healthy, over-activated microglia often do more damage than good.
 When these cells are over-activated, they can contribute to brain inflammation and cell death, and are associated with certain neurodegenerative diseases.
 Choline worked to reduce microglia activation, which the researchers concluded was beneficial.